sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - Work in the open
 - Reduce lead time for changes and delivery of services
 - Recover faster incidents and errors
-- Reduce frenquency of incidents and errors
+- Reduce frequency of incidents and errors
 - Show improvement

 --